frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 present to the Lord in heaven.

 God took great care to prepare the family which would receive His Son:
-Joseph, of the house and lineage of David (Luke 2:4), would serve as the earthly father on equal terms with Mary, the virginal Mother.
+Joseph, of the house and lineage of David (Luke 2:4).
+He would serve as the earthly father on equal terms with Mary, the virginal Mother.

 Our Lord wanted to show in His own family a shining model of formation, protection, and love.

-The family is the primary, vital cell of society (Vatican II, *Apostolican actuositatem*) and, in a certain manner, of the Church itself (cf. John Paul II, Apostolic Exhortation, *Familiaris consortio*, November 22, 1981).
+The family is the primary, vital cell of society (Vatican II, *Apostolican actuositatem*, Point 11, November 18, 1965). and, in a certain manner, of the Church itself (*cf*.
+John Paul II, Apostolic Exhortation, *Familiaris consortio*, November 22, 1981, Point 3).

-The family has a sacred status which deserves the veneration and attention of all of its members, of civil society, and of the entire Church.
+The family has a sacred status which deserves the veneration and attention of all its members, of civil society, and of the entire Church.

 St. Thomas Aquinas compares the mission of parents to that of priests.